Prof. Dr. Christian Ledig

 Before joining the University of Bamberg he was working in the US startup industry as Head of Artificial Intelligence at VideaHealth in Boston, MA and as a Sr Research Scientist at Imagen Technologies, Inc in Manhattan, New York.
 In those roles he was leading teams which successfully built revolutionary AI-driven, FDA-regulated medical systems that can improve patient treatment.

 He has over 10 years of research expertise in the fields of machine learning, computer vision and medical image analysis.
 His main focus lies on building FDA-regulated, AI-driven medical devices that enable better healthcare by reducing diagnostic errors and improving access to high quality medical diagnoses.
-Throughout his career Prof. Ledig published and contributed to 2 book chapters and more than 50 peer-reviewed research articles which were cited more than 21,000 times.
+Throughout his career Prof. Ledig published and contributed to 2 book chapters and more than 50 peer-reviewed research articles which were cited more than 23,000 times placing Prof. Ledig among the top 2% most highly cited researchers worldwide.

 Previously, he was a Sr Computer Vision Researcher at Twitter in London, UK.
 There, his main research interest was the development of machine learning (deep learning) approaches for image and video super-resolution to improve the user's visual experience.